oliveiraleo/free5gc-auto-deploy/README.md

 #### Add new 5G UE to free5GC

-Please, follow the instructions from [this page here](https://free5gc.org/guide/5-install-ueransim/#4-use-webconsole-to-add-an-ue)
+Please, follow the instructions from [this page](https://free5gc.org/guide/5-install-ueransim/#4-use-webconsole-to-add-an-ue)

 #### UERANSIM basic usage